mletic/clacolasi/README.md

-# Map SDK Effects example

-A Map SDK post-processing effects example.
+# ClaCoLaSI

+This is the main repo for data visualization project for: Clausal Complements between Language Structure and Identity: Documenting, Visualizing, and Theorizing Variation in Shtokavian (Non-)Finite Embedded Clauses (ClaCoLaSI)

+More information on the [project's website](https://www.ff.uns.ac.rs/sr/nauka/projekti/clacolasi).

+You can access the live map visualization website [here](https://mletic.github.io/clacolasi/).

+# About

-This is an example for Foursquare's [Map SDK](https://location.foursquare.com/developer/docs/studio-map-sdk-introduction) that allows you to programmatically render [Foursquare Studio](https://studio.foursquare.com/) maps within your website and with your own data.
+The project is created with Foursquare's [Map SDK](https://location.foursquare.com/developer/docs/studio-map-sdk-introduction) that allows you to programmatically render [Foursquare Studio](https://studio.foursquare.com/) maps within your website and with your own data.

 The project was bootstrapped with [Vite](https://vitejs.dev/guide/).